run-ai/docs/docs/Researcher/cli-reference/runai-submit-mpi.md

 > The prefix to use to automatically generate a Job name with an incremental index.
 When a Job name is omitted Run:ai will generate a Job name.
 The optional `--job-name-prefix flag` creates Job names with the provided prefix.

 ### Container Related

-#### --always-pull-image stringArray (deprecated)
->  Deprecated.
-Please use `image-pull-policy=always` instead.
->  When starting a container, always pull the image from the registry, even if the image is cached on the running node.
-This is useful when you are re-saving updates to the image using the same tag but may incur a penalty of performance degradation on Job start.

 #### --attach
 >  Default is false.
 If set to true, wait for the Pod to start running.
 When the pod starts running, attach to the Pod.
 The flag is equivalent to the command [runai attach](runai-attach.md).